 - ½ teaspoon dry mango powder

-- Place a skillet on medium heat and pour the oil.
-When the oil heats up, drop the dry red chili and scatter the carom seeds.
+- Place a heavy bottom skillet on medium heat and pour the oil.
+When the oil heats up, scatter the carom seeds and cumin seeds.
 Let it sizzle and then, drop the sliced onion followed by salt and turmeric.
-Sauté for 2 minutes or until the onions are softened.
+Sauté for 2 minutes, or until the onions are softened.

-- Layer the boiled sliced taro roots, sprinkle cumin powder, coriander powder and chili powder.
-Toss and turn gently to coat the spice.
+- Layer the boiled sliced taro roots and toss gently to coat the spice.
 Don’t rush on this step as it will break the slices, making it mushy.

 - Let it cook for 3 to 4 minutes and then, toss once again.
 It will take about 5 to 7 minutes for the spices to coat and create the golden crust.
 Check salt and add any, if needed.

-- Finally, sprinkle the raw mango powder and give it another toss.
+- Finally, sprinkle the garam masala powder, raw mango powder and give it another toss.

 - Garnish with fresh cilantro leaves and serve warm.